mitchharpur/openshift-console-debugging/docs/debugging/installing-go.md

   There are several ways to install go on fedora

   ### 1. [Using dnf](https://developer.fedoraproject.org/tech/languages/go/go-installation.html)

   ```sh
   sudo dnf install golang
   ```
+  The output should display something similar to what is shown below:

   ![dnf go install](images/dnf-install-go.jpg)

   ### 2. [Using direct download](https://golang.org/doc/install)